 Special Curriculum Completion Guidelines: Students who receive a final grade lower than "C" in any of the courses in the Radiologic Technology sequence must be recommended by the Program Head and approved by the Division Chairman to continue the major in Radiologic Technology prior to repeating the course.
 Selected learning experiences will be provided at the cooperating hospitals within the geographic area served by the college.

-Upon satisfactory completion of the first seven-quarters, the student must complete an internship to be eligible to write the National Registry Examination.
-This internship will be supervised by the Radiologic Technology faculty and will consist of six months of coordinated practice at affiliated hospitals.
-To fulfill this requirement, students must register for and successfully complete two quarters of RADL 290.
 Special Accreditation Status: The curriculum has been approved by the authority of the Joint Review Committee on Education in Radiologic Technology, Council on Medical Education of the AMA, representing the ACR and the ASRT.

 Radiologic Technology